limine-bootloader/limine/CONFIG.md

 * `uuid` - Alias of `guid`.
 * `fslabel` - The `argument` is the name of the filesystem label of a partition, or of a whole volume where the filesystem occupies the entire medium.
-FAT volume labels and ISO 9660 volume identifiers are both read.
+FAT volume labels and ISO 9660 volume identifiers are both read, and are matched case insensitively.
 * `tftp` - The `argument` is the IP address of the tftp server to load the file from.
 If the argument is left empty (`tftp():/...`) the file will be loaded from the server Limine booted from.
 This resource is only available when